SSH key

 Generating your keys on Linux or MacOS

-- Keep filename by default when generating the keys: just type return for Enter file in which to save the key, this 30% of the users' problems.
+- Keep filename by default when generating the keys: just type return for Enter file in which to save the key, this is 30% of the users' problems.

-- Always protect your key with a passphrase, and do not forget it: this 10% of the users' problems.
+- Always protect your key with a passphrase, and do not forget it: this is 10% of the users' problems.
 Try keepass.

-- Really put your ssh public key in good form in the account creation form, this 50% of the users' problems.
+- Really put your ssh public key in good form in the account creation form, this is 50% of the users' problems.

-The following terminal generate the key pair:
+The following command line generates the SSH key pair:

 Full example of keys generation